ebel34/bpg-web-encoder/README.md

 This is the first open-source release of the project.
 There may be differences with the online version avaiblable at http://webencoder.libbpg.org/.
 These differences will disapear with time.

 # LICENSE
-The bpe web encoder is is released under Apache License 2.0.
+The bpg web encoder is is released under Apache License 2.0.

 The libbpg is released under BSD, LGPL and GPSL licenses : see http://bellard.org/bpg